Dynamic Input Mapping Inversion to Eliminate Algebraic Loops in Hydraulic Actuator Control: Cascaded control design

 \eqref{eq:ddde} can be rewritten as

-where the virtual input $v$ is a function of time and the control input $u$, and is now present as a linear term.
+where $v$ is a function of time and the control input $u$, and is now present as a linear term.
 A feedback linearizing controller is now defined in terms of an associated virtual input as